philzook58/philzook58.github.io/about.md

 ![](/assets/me_waving.gif)

+I think my blog is representative of my interests in functional programming, compilers, formal methods, scientific computation, physics, and optimal control.
+If you are interested in hiring me, please drop me a line on [linkedin](https://www.linkedin.com/in/philip-zucker-4520ba90/).

 An atom feed of the blog is here <https://www.philipzucker.com/feed.xml>

-I think my blog is representative of my interests in functional programming, compilers, formal methods, scientific computation, physics, and optimal control.
-If you are interested in hiring me, please drop me a line on[linkedin](https://www.linkedin.com/in/philip-zucker-4520ba90/).

 Some of my friend's blogs: